As a part of Invent@IITGN 2018, a 6 weeks rigorous summer program to research, conceptualize and prototype a product that meets a significant need.

 This was an unfortunate reality for 6 million Parkinson patients.

-Our product should not hinder natural movements and only restrain violent movements.
+Pretty early on, we decided that, our product should not hinder natural movements and only restrain violent movements.

 We drew inspiration from the seatbelt, which only locks on impacts and sudden impulses but allows for movement otherwise.

 The solution is a lightweight mesh that allows normal movement but restrains violent thrashing.